fprime-community/fprime-workshop-led-blinker-/docs/led-blinker.md

     instance led
 ```

-!!! note
+> [!NOTE]
-    No port connections need to be added because thus far the component only defines standard ports and those are connected automatically.
+> No port connections need to be added because thus far the component only defines standard ports and those are connected automatically.

 Build your deployment